 Small menu with bold flavors at Cast Iron restaurant in Atlanta

-Cast Iron replaces the short lived Last Word in Old Fourth Ward.
+Cast Iron replaced the short lived Last Word in Old Fourth Ward last year and have been killing it ever since.
 The cozy spot is good for a date or small groups.
-Even with the open kitchen, it remains quiet enough to hold a conversation with your pals or sweetheart.
+Even with the open kitchen, it remains quiet enough to hold a conversation with your pals or sweetheart, something that is becoming increasingly more difficult to do at many Atlanta restaurants.
 Or like me, a spot to catch up with your sibling that you only see once a year.

 Cast Iron is definitely an under the radar restaurant in Atlanta right now.
 Hurry before the secret gets out.
 And man, those prices are so low for the quality of food.
-There’s plenty of street parking to be found.
+There’s plenty of street parking to be found too.

 Disclosure: My meal at Cast Iron was complimentary, but the opinions expressed are my own.